 A single meteorite weighing 136 g was purchased in Rissani, Morocco.
 The stone was analyzed at Northern Arizona University (T. Bunch and J. Wittke) and was initially thought to represent a very fine-grained, completely recrystallized L7 chondrite (Bunch et al., 2005).
 Two very small relict chondrules were identified in the thin sections studied.
 This meteorite has been shocked to stage S1 and terrestrially weathered to grade W2.

 Northwest Africa 3100 is a recrystallized, texturally evolved chondrite with an elevated Fe/Mn ratio and Ca-rich plagioclase (features possibly reflecting metasomatism), and an O-isotopic composition that plots within the CR chondrite field.
 These features may be most appropriately associated with the newly proposed group of carbonaceous metachondrites (Irving et al., 2005).
-The more highly fractionated, CR-related chondrite NWA 2994, and the equilibrated CR-an Tafassasset, both have O-isotopic ratios that plot with the CR chondrite group and may represent lithologies on the CR parent body that experienced a higher degree and/or a longer duration of thermal metamorphism (Bunch et al., 2008), as well as metasomatic processes.
-The specimen of NWA 3100 shown above is a 3.1 g partial slice.
+The more highly fractionated, CR-related chondrite NWA 2994 and the equilibrated CR-an (or CR7) Tafassasset, both meteorites with O-isotopic ratios that plot with the CR chondrite group, may each represent lithologies on the CR parent body that experienced a higher degree and/or a longer duration of thermal metamorphism (Bunch et al., 2008) as well as metasomatism.